Alexander motorcyclist catches fire after state police chase, is expected to recover

 An Alexander motorcyclist was in good condition Thursday, two weeks after he was engulfed in flames when an Arkansas State Police trooper used a stun gun on him during a traffic stop, according to state police spokesman Bill Sadler.

 The Oct.
 13 traffic stop was captured on dash-cam video provided to the Arkansas Democrat-Gazette through a Freedom of Information Act request.
-In a statement Thursday, Sadler said state police will not launch an investigation into the incident because no complaint has been filed in connection with the incident, and no trooper has been accused of a policy procedure violation.
+In a statement Thursday, Sadler said state police will not begin an investigation into the incident because no complaint has been filed in connection with it, and no trooper has been accused of a policy procedure violation.

 Sadler said that a trooper used a stun gun in an attempt to arrest Christoper Gaylor, 38, of Alexander, who was then engulfed in a fireball.
 Dash-cam video shows that troopers were able to extinguish the fire, which was linked to a gallon of gasoline that police said Gaylor was carrying in his backpack.